 Integrate your Scopus Author ID with ORCID to resolve any name ambiguity within publications and assign correct citation counts to your research outputs.

-Google Scholar profiles increases your online discoverability and visibility, and provide easy access to tracking citations of your research outputs that are listed in Google Scholar.
-Other people can also create alerts to follow your articles and citations to your work in Google Scholar.
+A Google Scholar profile increases your online discoverability and visibility, and provides easy access to tracking citations of your research outputs that are listed in Google Scholar.

 For more information go to get started with Google Scholar Citations.